dharmamitra/dharmamitra-frontend-next/README.md

 docker logs nginx -f
 ```

-## i18n

-### internal navigation

-- most internal navigation can be handled with `src/components/LocalLink.tsx`.
-- where needed `redirect`, `usePathname`, `useRouter` exported from `src/navigation.ts` can be used to make sure internationalized routes are correctly handled.

 ## DharmaMitra API client & typing

 [Dharmamitra API docs](https://dharmamitra.org/api/docs#/)

-The project uses `[openapi-typescript](https://openapi-ts.pages.dev/introduction)` and `[openapi-fetch](https://openapi-ts.pages.dev/openapi-fetch/)` to interface with the API.
+The project uses [`openapi-typescript`](https://openapi-ts.pages.dev/introduction) and [`openapi-fetch`](https://openapi-ts.pages.dev/openapi-fetch/) to interface with the API.
 In addition, as we need to do client-side fetching, we also use `@tanstack/react-query`.

 DM API request and response model types are generated from the project's [OpenAPI schema](https://dharmamitra.org/api/openapi.json) by running: